sarnenduhexa/f1-infra/SUBMISSION.md

 This a document which is an overview of the whole assignment, for more information of respective projects BE and FE please refer to the README file of those projects.

+## Live demo

+You can find a live demo here -> https://f1-fe-latest.onrender.com/ You can find the swagger api here -> https://f1-be-latest.onrender.com/api

+> [!NOTE]
+> This is deployed to the free tire of render, So it can take up to a minute to spin up after an idle state.
+> The BE is deployed to Render as well.
+So, if it was idle, the first time data fetch can also take upto a minute.

 ## Project Overview
 This submission presents a complete full-stack implementation of an F1 Dashboard application, consisting of three main components:
 1. Frontend (React-based web application)